Dancing with God. A Christmas Journey..

 Mary was young.
 In the context and customs of her time, she was (almost certainly) 15 or 16 years old.
 There is nothing biblical that would make Joseph too much older than that, either.

 “The Annunciation” by Henry Tanner, 1898.
-The angel here is a column of light.
+The angel Gabriel here is a column of light.
 Young Mary is alone.
 This painting was controversial because, like the earlier painting shown next, it portrays Mary on a bed.

 image